pydantic/pydantic/docs/usage/types.md

 `typing.Dict`
 : see [Typing Iterables](#typing-iterables) below for more detail on parsing and validation

+`typing.OrderedDict`
+: Serialized as lists of lists, to preserve order. see [Typing Iterables](#typing-iterables) below for more detail on parsing and validation

 `typing.Set`
 : see [Typing Iterables](#typing-iterables) below for more detail on parsing and validation